smallwat3r/shhh-cli/README.md

 # Shhh-cli

+## What is it?

 **shhh-cli** is a Command Line Interface tool to interact with [Shhh](https://github.com/smallwat3r) web-application API.
 This tool allows you to create and read secrets directly from the command line / terminal.

 ![shhh-cli](https://i.imgur.com/l7rKsxp.gif)

-## Tell shhh-cli to talk to your own Shhh server
+## How to tell shhh-cli to talk to your own Shhh server?

 shhh-cli interacts by default with the official Shhh server (shhh-encrypt.com).
 If you host Shhh on your own server, you can set-up an env variable `SHHH_SERVER`.